Harvey Mackay tells this story about Anne Mulcahy when she was asked by Fortune Magazine what was the best

 You’ve got to be sure of yourself before you ever can win the prize.

-Life’s battles don’t always go to the stronger or faster man,
+Life’s battles don’t always go to the stronger

 But sooner or later, the man who wins